New here? Start here.

 There’s also a shift in priority.

 Earlier, strength training could sit alongside other forms of activity—cardio, sports, general movement.
-Now, it moves closer to the centre of the week.

 Not as preference, but as necessity.